GuuD/fable-file-input/README.md

 # Typed File Input Component

-## For Fable And Fable.React
+## For Fable and Fable.React

-Use `singleFileInput` from `Fable.Import.FileInput.React` instead of regular `input` from `Fable.Import.React` if you want to handle inputs of single files, without fighting with auto-bindings.
+Use `singleFileInput` from `Fable.FileInput.React` instead of regular `input` from `Fable.Import.React` if you want to handle inputs of single files without fighting with auto-bindings.

-## Event Handlers
+### Event Handlers

 - `OnFileBytesReceived of (FileInfo<JS.ArrayBuffer> -> unit)`
 - `OnDataUrlReceived of (FileInfo<string> -> unit)`